tj/co/Readme.md

   When using node 0.10.x and lower or browsers without generator support, you must use [gnode](https://github.com/TooTallNate/gnode) and/or [regenerator](http://facebook.github.io/regenerator/).

+  io.js is supported out of the box, you can use `co` without flags or polyfills.

 ## Installation

 ```